SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 ## Install
-Checkout directly from git under the simplesamlphp modules folder with git clone <git> mobileid
+Checkout the project directly from git under the `simplesamlphp/modules` folder

 Enable the cas module:
   `touch modules/mobileid/default-enabled`